WanderingStar/rvwhisperclient/README.md

 I decided to not package the SensorClient as a library, so that these could be just dropped in your munin directory (`/usr/share/munin/plugins` on my system).

+### Single Sensor Graphs

 You can set up graphs for individual sensors by symlinking a plugin with the sensor ID:

 ```commandline
 > ls -l /etc/munin/plugins